 Strappy sundresses, tank tops, and bathing suits are all a big part of summer.
 Is your skin ready for the clothes you want to wear, or will you have to keep it hidden under wraps?

-Most of my chest acne clients have a cousin of acne called folliculitis that goes away quickly with Mandelic Serum.
+Most of my clients with chest acne also have something called folliculitis, which goes away quickly with Mandelic Serum.
 Folliculitis is caused by a different germ than the more common form of acne we see on the face, which means we need a radically different treatment in order to get rid of it.
 Folliculitis is caused by a yeast called pityrosporum.
 To treat it, you need to use products that gets rid of this yeast.
 The problem?
 Most regular acne treatments don’t.
 The good news?

 Give the skin on your back and chest a tune-up with these simple tweaks to your routine:

-Here’s a four-step plan to clean up your back and chest acne, fast:
+Here’s my 4-step plan to clean up your back and chest acne, fast:

 1. Use an acne line with medicated products that unclog pores.